Frame Guidance: Training-Free Guidance for Frame-Level Control in Video Diffusion Models: Experimental details

 \subsection{Implementation details}

 All our experiments are conducted on a single H100 GPU.
 Hyperparameters related to guidance, such as step size $\eta$ and repetition $M$, are adjustable depending on the task and model characteristics.
 For example, in keyframe-guided video generation using diffusion-based CogVideoX~\citep{yang2025cogvideox}, we define the layout stage within the first 5 steps, set $M=10$, and use a step size of $\eta=3.0$.
 For the time-travel trick, $M$ is linearly decreased over 15 steps.
 At each step, gradients are L2-normalized before being scaled by $\eta$ for the update.
+All comparisons in our paper were conducted using the same random seed.

 Since Wan-14B~\citep{wan2025} employs flow matching as its generative modeling, its inference is fully deterministic, and the layout is mostly established within 2 steps.
 Therefore, we set the layout stage to the first 2 inference steps, and apply the same $M, \eta$, and time-travel configuration.
 Moreover, since our implementation introduces more stochasticity (see Appendix~\ref{app:frame_guidance_flow_matching}), we slightly reduce the number of time-travel steps.
 To maintain practicality, we empirically limit the number of guidance steps such that the overall runtime does not exceed $4\times$ the base model's inference time.